Yuwen Tai: Alliance with Emperor Xiaowu

 Gao Huan made an overture of alliance to Yuwen Tai, but Yuwen refused, instead arresting Gao's messengers and delivering them to Emperor Xiaowu.
 Emperor Xiaowu authorized him to take over Heba's authorities in the west and created him the Duke of Lüeyang.

-Meanwhile, Emperor Xiaowu prepared for an attack on Gao, but meanwhile claimed to Gao that he was preparing to attack Yuwen and Heba Yue's brother Heba Sheng (賀拔勝), who controlled the southern provinces.
+Meanwhile, Emperor Xiaowu prepared for an attack on Gao, but meanwhile claimed to Gao that he was preparing to attack Yuwen and Heba Yue's brother Heba Sheng, who controlled the southern provinces.
 Gao saw through Emperor Xiaowu's trick, and in summer 534, he instead advanced south toward Luoyang.
-Emperor Xiaowu's associate Wang Sizheng (王思政), believing that imperial forces would not be able to withstand an attack from Gao, suggested fleeing to Yuwen's domain—despite his own reservations about Yuwen's intentions.
+Emperor Xiaowu's associate Wang Sizheng, believing that imperial forces would not be able to withstand an attack from Gao, suggested fleeing to Yuwen's domain—despite his own reservations about Yuwen's intentions.
 Emperor Xiaowu agreed, but at the same time summoned Heba Sheng.
 However, Heba Sheng did not arrive at Luoyang, while Yuwen sent forces east, commanded by Li Xian (李賢), to welcome Emperor Xiaowu.
 In fall 534, before Gao's forces arrived, Emperor Xiaowu fled west, meeting Li on the way.
 Li escorted Emperor Xiaowu back to Yuwen's headquarters at Chang'an, and Emperor Xiaowu reestablished the imperial government there.
 He made Yuwen his commander in chief, and married his sister Princess Pingyi (冯翊公主) to Yuwen.

 After Gao entered Luoyang, he sent messengers to request Emperor Xiaowu to return to Luoyang.
 When Emperor Xiaowu ignored his request, Gao made his distant nephew, Yuan Shanjian, emperor (as Emperor Xiaojing), dividing Northern Wei into two, with Eastern Wei recognizing Emperor Xiaojing, and Western Wei recognizing Emperor Xiaowu.

 Yuwen's relationship with Emperor Xiaowu, however, soon deteriorated.
 Emperor Xiaowu had engaged in incestuous relationships with three of his cousins, at least one of whom, Yuan Mingyue (元明月) the Princess Pingyuan, followed him to Chang'an.
 Yuwen disapproved of the relationship, and he persuaded the imperial princes to arrest Yuan Mingyue and put her to death.
 Emperor Xiaowu became angry, and he often showed his displeasure by tightening his bow or by pounding his table in the palace.
 Around the new year 535, Yuwen poisoned him to death and made his cousin Yuan Baoju the Prince of Nanyang (Yuan Mingyue's brother) emperor (as Emperor Wen).